nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Note:**
 >- `[CATEGORY]` and `[PAYMENT_METHOD]` are **case-insensitive**.
 >- Your credit card has to be [added](#add-a-credit-card-add) first before entering the name of the credit card as `[PAYMENT_METHOD]`.
 >- `[AMOUNT]` only accepts numbers with 2 decimal places.
-Any additional decimals will be rounded off or ignored
+Any additional decimals will be rounded off or ignored.

 > **⚠️Warning⚠️**